c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 DNS_CHECK_TIMEOUT
 -----------------

-The Devilbox intranet validates if every project has a corresponding DNS record (either an official DNS record, one that came from its own Auto-DNS or an ``/etc/hosts`` entry).
+The DreamDevBox intranet validates if every project has a corresponding DNS record (either an official DNS record, one that came from its own Auto-DNS or an ``/etc/hosts`` entry).
 By doing so it queries the DNS record based on ``<project-dir>.<TLD_SUFFIX>``.
 In case it does not exist, the query itself might take a while and the intranet page will be unresponsive during that time.
 In order to avoid